 When the splice in the conductors is finished the lead sleeve is slid over it, and its ends are joined to the cable sheath by pouring hot lead over them and "wiping" it on with a pad as it cools.
-This is a very critical job and one that requires a lot of practice to get the lead on smoothly and obtain a tight junction, without melting the sheath.
-The whole joint is then poured full of hot paraffin or insulating compound, through a small drilled hole in the sleeve.
-Then this hole is plugged tight to exclude all air and moisture.
+This dielectric strength, and equal to the rubber which was removed.
+The friction tape is then wrapped over the rubber tape to provide mechanical protection similar to that of the braid which was removed.